simpleinjector/Documentation/source/advanced.rst

         typeof(ICommandHandler<>),
         typeof(ValidationCommandHandlerDecorator<>));

 This configuration has an interesting mix of decorator registrations.

-The registration of the *AsyncCommandHandlerDecorator<T>* allows (some of) the command handlers to be executed on the background (while others -who's name does not start with 'Async'- still run synchronously), but before execution, all commands are validated synchronously (to allow communicating validation errors to the caller).
-And all handlers (even the asynchronous ones) are executed in a transaction and the operation is retried when the database rolled back because of a deadlock).
+#.
+The registration of the *AsyncCommandHandlerDecorator<T>* allows (a subset of) command handlers to be executed in the background (while any command handler with a name does not start with 'Async' will execute synchronously)
+#.
+Prior to this point all commands are validated synchronously (to allow communicating validation errors to the caller)
+#.
+All handlers (sync and async) are executed in a transaction and the operation is retried when the database rolled back because of a deadlock

-Another useful application for *Func<T>* decoratees, is when a command needs to be executed in an isolated fashion, to prevent sharing the unit of work with the request that triggered the execution of that command.
+Another useful application for *Func<T>* decoratees is when a command needs to be executed in an isolated fashion, e.g. to prevent sharing the unit of work with the request that triggered the execution of that command.
 This can be achieved by creating a proxy that starts a new lifetime scope, as follows:

 .. code-block:: c#